lx2084414884/Forza-Mods-AIO/README.md

 ## Why is this project useful?

 The AIO significantly enhances your gaming experience in FH4 and 5.
 It provides time-saving and quality-of-life features, ensuring you have more fun while playing.
 Plus, it's completely free, making these enhancements accessible to everyone.
+However if you wish to support the developers, we are open to donations which you can find in the repository and in the tool itself.

 ## How It Works?